 The $0 productivity upgrade most developers miss

-- Standard Unix tools are from the 1970s - Modern alternatives like ripgrep and fd run 10-100x faster while providing better output and error messages
+- Standard Unix tools are from the 1970s - Modern alternatives like ripgrep and fd run 10-100x faster while providing better output and clearer error messages

 - JSON output changes everything for AI - Tools like ripgrep and jq output structured data that LLMs can parse reliably, enabling automation that was impossible with text-based tools